Podantics Podiatry Adelaide

 - Maintain a healthy weight.
 This minimizes the stress on your plantar fascia.

 - Choose supportive shoes.
-Forget the stilettos for the time being and avoid shoes with excessively low heels such as soccer boots, as well.
+Forget the stilettos for the time being and avoid shoes with excessively low heels such as soccer boots and thongs.
 Shoes with a low to moderate heel are best.
 Other features that are important include a good arch support, firm support around the heels and shock absorbency.
 Try to avoid going barefoot as much as possible, especially on hard surfaces and avoid shoes that are too too soft which can cause added stress to feet as well.

 - Don't wear worn-out athletic shoes.
 Replace your old athletic shoes before they stop supporting and cushioning your feet.
 If you're a runner, buy new running shoes after every 3 months or so of use, if not every 6 months or so for those with problem feet.